Eric Eastwood (footballer): Career

-Eastwood played for local non-league teams Chorley Road Congregationals, Little Lever, Westhoughton and Heywood St. James's, before joining Manchester City.
-After spells guesting for Bolton Wanderers and Manchester United during the war he signed to Port Vale from Manchester City for a four-figure fee in March 1947.
-He scored his first goal in the Football League on 26 April, in a 2–1 win over Bristol Rovers at The Old Recreation Ground, and went on to play six Third Division South games in the 1946–47 season.
+Eastwood played for local non-League teams Chorley Road Congregationals, Little Lever, Westhoughton and Heywood St. James's, before joining Manchester City.
+After spells guesting for Bolton Wanderers and Manchester United during the war, he signed to Port Vale from Manchester City for a four-figure fee in March 1947.
+He scored his first goal in the Football League on 26 April, in a 2–1 win over Bristol Rovers at the Old Recreation Ground, and went on to play six Third Division South games in the 1946–47 season.
 He featured in 19 league and FA Cup games in the 1947–48 season, but was transfer listed by manager Gordon Hodgson as he appeared just four times in the 1948–49 campaign.
-He suffered with groin muscle problems and left on a free transfer in April 1950 after failing to make it onto the pitch in the 1949–50 season.
+He suffered from groin muscle problems and left on a free transfer in April 1950 after failing to make it onto the pitch in the 1949–50 season.